Bloc/jottly-checkpoints/16-Styling-Pricing-Tiers.md

 ### Header

-For the header containing our `h3` text, we're going to change up the background, add a small box shadow and adjust the padding.
+Let's update the h3 header to change the background, add a small box shadow and adjust the padding:

 ```css(stylesheets/base.css)
 ...